selimslab/selimslab.github.io/_posts/notes/phil/books/2020-1-31-great-thinkers.md

 In truth we have the resources for a basic standard for all people

 A small group of committed people can change the world

-**Parenting**

-Remember a child is very vulnerable

-Let a child be angry.
-Be patient

-Make sure they are not too compliant

-**Attachment**

-1. Secure
-2. Anxious
-3. Avoidant

-Be slow to anger, quick to forgive and forget

-True modesty comes from confidence